dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 > - Understand the structure of the existing microservices app.
 > - Enroll existing projects in .NET Aspire orchestration.
 > - Understand the changes enrollment makes in the projects.
-> - Start the .NET Aspire app.
+> - Start the .NET Aspire project.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]